Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 This package includes all sorts of tooling for the Hedera NFT ecosystem, including:

 1. **Token metadata validation:** Verify your metadata against the [token metadata JSON schema V2](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-412.md) for NFTs, which returns errors and warnings against the standard.
 You can also define your own token metadata standard and add it to the package to use this schema for validation.
 2. **Local metadata validator:** Verify a local folder containing multiple JSON metadata files against the standard before publishing the NFT collection on the Hedera network.
 3. **Risk score calculation:** Calculate a risk score for an NFT collection from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.
 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.
+5. **Trait occurrence calculation:**
+6. **Hip412Validator:** A tool for validating metadata objects according to HIP-412, providing comprehensive verification of metadata compliance with the selected standard.

 ## Table of Contents